 If you elect to receive your rollover distribution prior to placing it in an IRA, thereby conducting an indirect rollover, your plan administrator generally will be required to withhold 20 percent of your distribution as a payment of income taxes.
-When completing the rollover, you may make up out of pocket the amount withheld and roll over the full amount distributed from your employersponsored retirement plan.
-To qualify as a rollover, your eligible rollover distribution generally must be rolled over to your IRA not later than 60 days after you receive the distribution.
+When completing the rollover, you may make up out of pocket the amount withheld and roll over the full amount distributed from your employer- sponsored retirement plan.
+To qualify as a rollover, your IRA not later than 60 days after you receive the distribution.
 In the case of a plan loan offset due to plan termination or severance from employment, the deadline for completing the rollover is your tax return due date (including extensions) for the year in which the offset occurs.
-Alternatively, you may claim the withheld amount as income, and pay the applicable income tax, and if you are under age 59%, the 10 percent early distribution penalty tax (unless an exception to the penalty applies).
+Alternatively, you may claim the withheld amount as income, and pay the applicable income tax, and if you are under age 591⁄2, the 10 percent early distribution penalty tax (unless an exception to the penalty applies).

-As an alternative to the indirect rollover, your employer generally must give you the option to directly roll over your employer-sponsored retirement plan balance to an IRA.
+As an alternative to the indirect rollover, your employer generally must give you the option to directly roll over your employersponsored retirement plan balance to an IRA.
 If you elect the direct rollover option, your eligible rollover distribution will be paid directly to the IRA (or other eligible employer-sponsored retirement plan) that you designate.
 The 20 percent withholding requirements do not apply to direct rollovers.